DAEKK0/DAEKK0/README.md

 - 🔭 **Currently:** Indie Developer at **ValdTech** (my personal organization, soon to be a real startup)
 - 🌱 **Learning:** Always – currently diving deeper into **JavaScript, Next.js, PostgreSQL, Supabase, serverless architectures** (Vercel/Netlify focus) **and Python for backend services, data processing & analytics engines**
 - 💬 **Ask me about:** Discord bots, full‑stack development (JavaScript + PostgreSQL), clean scalable code, APIs, data modeling, Python backend/analytics, Minecraft modding, or anything tech
-- ⚡ **Fun fact:** I once built a RAM with nothing but a logic gate simulator.
-Also, being dyslexic, I sometimes debug for an hour just to find a misspelled word! 😂
 - 💡 Passionate about delivering clean, production-ready features end-to-end with minimal bureaucracy — exactly how I build at ValdTech

 ---